-The Sparta Police Department serves a population of over 9,500 residents, with 19 sworn officers, one code enforcer, and two non-sworn administrative assistants.
+The Sparta Police Department serves a population of over 9,500 residents, with 21 sworn officers, one code enforcement officer, and two non-sworn administrative assistants.
 The department operates around the clock and typically responds to 19,000 or more calls for service each year.
-The department is involved in various programs and officers have the opportunity to participate in special assignments including the Monroe County Combined Tactical Unit, West Central Metropolitan Enforcement Group, School Resource Officer, and Bicycle Patrol Unit.
+The department is involved in various programs and officers have the opportunity to participate in special assignments including the Monroe County Combined Tactical Unit, School Resource Officer, and Bicycle Patrol Unit.

 The City of Sparta retains the title of "Bicycling Capital of America" and it's only fitting that the police department utilize bicycles as part of its overall policing strategy.
 The Bicycle Patrol Unit was revitalized in the spring of 2009 with two new Fuji bicycles and a distinctive uniform.

 Officers volunteer to be part of the Unit and perform most of the same functions as their motorized counterparts.
 Patrolling from a bicycle affords officers the opportunity to interact with the public, promote bicycle safety, and gain access to areas where police cruisers cannot go.
 The stealth provided by a bicycle also makes it an effective crime fighting tool.
 The Bicycle Patrol Unit has quickly become one of the most effective methods for policing city festivals, concerts in the park, and various parades throughout the year.